PabloAlmonte/github-commits/README.md

 ## Getting Started
 Welcome to my hello world with Next.js

-First, run the development server:
+First clone the project and run the development server:

 ```bash
 npm run dev